The Vanessa Beecroft case: art, sexism and the objectification of the female body

 “Martyrdom by proxy”; this is how one might describe the work of Vanessa Beecroft, famous for her performances featuring a group of women who are almost always undressed or half-naked, arranged in static choreographies that last for hours.
 Contemporary statues called upon to bear on their shoulders the weight of a patriarchal and capitalist culture, of which Beecroft is perhaps the unwitting bearer.

-All these issues came into sharp relief before my very eyes a few months ago in Venice, during the launch of her latest book, *Jane Bleibt Jane*.
+All these issues came into sharp relief before my eyes a few months ago in Venice, during the launch of her latest book, Jane bleibt Jane.
 In conversation with Lorenzo Marsili, director of the Berggruen Institute Europe, Beecroft gave an interview that was deeply uncomfortable.
-The questions, which were already rather accommodating in themselves, were met with evasive, circular answers, often ending in sterile responses.
-And even when the audience intervened, the attitude did not change: avoiding the central issue, never revealing too much.
+The questions, which were already rather accommodating in themselves, were met with evasive answers, often ending in pointless musings.
+And even when the audience intervened, her attitude did not change; she avoided the central issue and never revealed too much of herself.

 The White Martyrdom

-Her “white martyrdom” finds one of its most emblematic expressions in the work VBSS.002: a photograph depicting Beecroft herself as an immaculate Madonna whilst breastfeeding two Sudanese twins.
-Curator and symbolic mother, but also coloniser, Beecroft seems to proclaim herself the scapegoat for the entire white race, with the stated aim of “triggering” the viewer.
-The intent is undoubtedly successful: the work provokes anger, revulsion and indignation.
+Her “white martyrdom” finds one of its most emblematic expressions in the work VBSS.002: a photograph depicting Beecroft herself as an immaculate Madonna nursing two Sudanese twins.
+Curator, symbolic mother yet also coloniser, Beecroft appears to proclaim herself the scapegoat “for the entire white race”, with the stated aim of “triggering” the viewer.
+The intent is fully realised: the work provokes anger, revulsion, indignation.
 But beyond the shock, what remains?
-And perhaps this is precisely the central problem of her practice: an art that, whilst deconstructing and sexualising female bodies, fails to construct any alternative discourse.
+And perhaps this is precisely the central problem of her practice: an art that, whilst deconstructing and sexualising the female body, constructs no alternative discourse.

-It must be said, however, that although Beecroft never really clarified the reasons behind her work during the meeting, more detailed explanations can certainly be found online.
-Her works are presented as a critique of the excesses of fashion and advertising, an attempt to reflect on the exploitation and objectification of the female body, interwoven with personal experiences, such as anorexia.
-The critique, however, can come across as ambiguous due to the artist’s abdication of responsibility, delegating everything to models and performers and to a massive production apparatus.
+It must be said, however, that although Beecroft never really clarified the reasons behind her work during the meeting, more detailed explanations can be found online.
+Her works are presented as a critique of the excesses of fashion and advertising, an attempt to reflect on the exploitation and objectification of the female body, interwoven with personal experiences, such as her struggle with anorexia.
+The critique, however, can come across as ambiguous due to the artist’s abdication of responsibility, delegating everything to models, performers and a vast production apparatus.

 The American cancellation

-Understanding Beecroft’s art seems to be a pleasure reserved solely for us white Europeans – Italians, perhaps.
-Since moving to Los Angeles, in fact, the artist has described herself as a ‘victim’ of cancel culture, which prevents her from being creative and practising her art freely.
-We Italians, on the other hand, are more inclined to recognise her women as paintings or sculptures.
-Although it is true that Beecroft is highly regarded in Italy, putting it this way almost sounds like an accusation; as if we Italians were stuck in the cult of ‘beauty and nothing else’.
+Understanding Beecroft’s art seems to be a pleasure reserved for us white Europeans – Italians, perhaps.
+Since moving to Los Angeles, the artist has described herself as a ‘victim’ of cancel culture, which prevents her from being creative and practising her art freely.
+We Italians, on the other hand, are supposedly more inclined to recognise the women in her paintings or sculptures.
+Although it is true that Beecroft receives a great deal of attention in Italy, phrased in this way it almost sounds like an accusation: as if we were still stuck in the cult of ‘beauty for beauty’s sake’.

-And what about America?
+And what about the United States?
 Americans seem to have a real problem with Vanessa Beecroft.
-It is, unfortunately, hard to blame them: seeing the bodies of black women – naked and motionless – placed inside a museum by a white European woman cannot help but evoke real historical violence, even if it is well hidden behind the term ‘criticism’.
+It is hard, however, to blame them: seeing the bodies of black women, naked and motionless, placed in a museum by a white European woman, cannot help but evoke real historical violence, even if it is well hidden behind the term ‘criticism’.

 Further complicating matters is Beecroft’s relationship with Kanye West: in recent years, the artist has collaborated on numerous projects linked to Yeezy, directing fashion shows, music videos and even his wedding to Kim Kardashian.
-This is a clear aesthetic symbiosis, which we will discuss in more detail later.
+This is a clear aesthetic symbiosis, which we will discuss in greater detail later on.

 Why me and not you?

-She may have played the role of scapegoat in the past; but now, Vanessa Beecroft is the embodiment of ‘letting others do all the work’.
+She may have served as a scapegoat in the past; but now Vanessa Beecroft is the embodiment of ‘letting others do all the work’.

 And throughout all this, according to the collective, Beecroft was not present.
 Control was exercised remotely, via a production team, allowing her to maintain a clean, detached façade, thereby sidestepping any emotional responsibility that might have called her creative process into question.

-This is precisely the criticism most often levelled at her: that she never takes active part in her own performances, unlike great performers of the past such as Marina Abramović or Yoko Ono.
+This is precisely the criticism most often levelled at her: namely, that she never engages in active performance in her work, unlike great performers such as Marina Abramović or Yoko Ono, who have done so historically.

-There is a reason for this, however: Beecroft does not yet seem ready to truly confront herself, preferring instead to observe and reveal her true self through others.
+There is, however, a reason for this: Beecroft does not yet seem ready to truly confront herself, preferring instead to observe and reveal her true self through others.
 Indeed, the artist has no trouble identifying with people of different ethnic backgrounds, even going so far as to believe she has African roots, thereby justifying her ability to ‘work so well with African Americans’.

 Ye’s ‘huge women’